 Based on \cref{thm_equival_isod_lown}, we can now give a succinct characterization of uniqueness of the Behrend position of a convex body.

-\begin{theorem} The Behrend position of a convex body is unique up to orthogonal transformations, scalings, and translations. \end{theorem} \begin{proof} The isodiametric quotient of a convex body is clearly invariant under orthogonal transformations, scalings, and translations.
+\begin{proposition} The Behrend position of a convex body is unique up to orthogonal transformations, scalings, and translations. \end{proposition} \begin{proof} The isodiametric quotient of a convex body is clearly invariant under orthogonal transformations, scalings, and translations.
 Hence, the property of a convex body to be in Behrend position is invariant under these transformations as well.

 In order to show that this is an exhaustive list of such transformations, it suffices to consider $o$-symmetric convex bodies.
 In fact in view of \cref{thm_equival_isod_lown}, $K$ is in Behrend position if and only if its difference set $K-K$ is.
 Therefore, let $K \in \K_o^n$ be in Behrend position and furthermore let $K \subseteq \B^n_2$ and $\D(K)=2$, which deals with the freedom of scalings.
 Now, let $A \in \GL_n(\R)$, with $\abs{\det(A)} = 1$, be such that $AK$ is in Behrend position as well.
 Note that this implies that $\D(AK) = 2$.
 By \cref{lem_lown_isodiam}, both $K$ and $AK$ are in L\"owner position.
 In particular, $K \subseteq A^{-1}\B^n_2$ and $\B^n_2$ is the unique minimal volume ellipsoid containing $K$.
 Hence, $A^{-1} \B^n_2 = \B^n_2$ and thus $A$ is an orthogonal transformation. \end{proof}